cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 Make sure to register for your Speaker Ticket, the link should have been provided in an email.

 PLEASE make sure you're registered by August 1st, or we won't be able to order you your hoodie!

-### Join the Discord

-Please [join our Discord](https://discord.gg/kkYR86GM29) and send a DM to Carter Rabasa so that he can flag you with the "speaker" role.

-* This will give you access to the "Speaker Lounge" in Discord.
-* Discord is also where we will ask our attendees to ask question during and following your talk.

 ### Travel